Vorticity phase separation and defect lattices in the isotropic phase of active liquid crystals: Discussion and Conclusion

 \section{Discussion and Conclusion}

 The capability of producing diverse forms of collective motion is a distinct feature of active matter. \mcm{Here we have demonstrated that activity and substrate friction can be used as handles for generating highly organized and controllable structures in the isotropic phase of active liquid crystals.
 These coherent structures exist in an intermediate range of activity, out of which the system becomes either isotropic quiescent or chaotic and require that the nematic coherence length $l_c$ that controls spatial variations of the order parameter be smaller than or at most comparable to the screening length of the flow $l_\eta$.
 The range of activity where we observe coherent structure is wider when the system is close to the passive critical point.
 This can be achieved, while maintaining $l_c<l_\eta$ by either increasing the nematic stiffness $K$ or the nonlinear damping $b$.
-Tuning} substrate friction allows us to change the \mcm{characteristic scale of the flow and associated texture} continuously, as well as the symmetry of the vortex lattice, with self-organized structures that resemble those found in phenomenological models of active pattern formation~\cite{oza2016antipolar}. \mcm{This tunability may provide a path for the application of active fluids to microfluidics.}
+Tuning} substrate friction allows us to change the \mcm{characteristic scale of the flow and associated texture} continuously, as well as the symmetry of the vortex lattice, with self-organized structures that resemble those found in phenomenological models of active pattern formation~\cite{oza2016antipolar}. \mcm{This tunability may provide a path for the application of active fluids to microfluidics} for instance by tuning friction as realized in Ref. \cite{thijssen2021submersed}.

-\mcm{Perhaps the most intriguing structure is the chiral lattice of rotating vortices that trap pairs of topological defects.
+\mcm{Perhaps the most intriguing structure is the lattice of rotating chiral blobs that trap pairs of topological defects.
 Each of this chiral units exhibit a structure that resembles that of nematic liquid crystals confined to circular wells.
 In our case confinement is effectively provided by the screening length $l_\eta$, hence is emergent. }

 \mcm{The behavior observed here can be interpreted in analogy with MIPS as a phase separation of vortical flow.
 In the absence of friction, the system organizes in system-spanning counter-rotating vortices through a dynamics that resembles spinodal decomposition.
 Substrate friction screens the flow and breaks momentum conservation, arresting this vortical phase separation and organizing the system in ordered flow structures.
 Friction therefore plays a role very similar to that of the breaking of mass conservation in MIPS~\cite{cates2010}. }